 We’ve all faced situations where we’ve been the new kid in town or school and it’s not easy, especially for kids.
 You miss your old life, you feel homesick and disoriented and want to be welcomed and understood in your new community.
 You want to belong.
-Dealing with such a change as a teenager can be especially challenging, so we asked Wanja Ochwada, who moved from South Africa to the US when she was ten years old, to share important advice about how she successfully and confidently overcame it.
+Dealing with such a change as a teenager can be especially challenging, so we asked Wanja Ochwada, who moved from Kenya to the US when she was ten years old, to share important advice about how she successfully and confidently overcame it.

 An interview with Wanja Ochwada,